 - Small Project Fund.
 A locally managed matching small project fund may be proposed to undertake a range of smaller downtown projects such as facade enhancements, building renovation improvements to commercial or mixeduse spaces, business assistance, or public art.
-Funds are capped at \$600,000 for DRI communities and \$300,000 for NYF communities. - Branding and Marketing.
-Examples include downtown branding and marketing projects that may target residents, investors, developers, tourists, and/or visitors.
-The costs eligible under this category must be one-time expenses, such as those to develop materials and signage.
+Funds are capped at \$600,000 for DRI communities and \$300,000 for NYF communities.
+However, a NYF community can receive up to \$600,000 if there is substantial demand demonstrated for a Small Project Fund. - Branding and Marketing.
+Downtown branding and marketing projects that may target residents, investors, developers, tourists, and/or visitors are eligible projects.
+The costs eligible under this category must be one-time expenses, such as those to develop associated materials.
 Ongoing operational costs, such as funding a downtown manager or maintaining a website, are not eligible for DRI/NYF funding.